electrode-io/electrode/README.md

 }
 ```

-- The above settings should disable server log errors, enable content encoding, and run server in port 8000
+- The above settings should disable server log errors, enable content encoding, and run the server in port 8000
 - The `server` key related configs are from hapi.js.
-More config options can be found here: http://hapijs.com/api#new-serveroptions
+More config options can be found here: http://hapijs.com/api
 - The `connections` key are electrode server specific: https://github.com/electrode-io/electrode-server/tree/master/lib/config
 - Start the electrode app in `development` environment: